apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**China's stocks rally fizzles as stimulus offer disappoints**
+**DeSantis and Harris accuse each other of "political games" over storm calls**

-You can read more about it [here](https://www.reuters.com/markets/asia/china-markets-reopen-with-roar-after-week-long-break-2024-10-08/).
+You can read more about it [here](https://www.axios.com/2024/10/08/harris-desantis-hurricane-helene-milton-calls).

 ## Requirements
 - Python 3.8